-The fair value of the New Zealand freehold property has been assessed by the Directors, taking into account a valuation by Duke & Cooke Limited, Valuers & Property Specialists, during January 2016.
+The fair value of the New Zealand freehold property was assessed by the Directors at 20 February 2018, taking into account a valuation by Duke & Cooke Limited, Valuers & Property Specialists, during January 2016.

 There are no quantitative unobservable inputs that are individually significant to the fair value measurement.